The centre opens at 7.30am where families and the children are greeted with a smile by our friendly welcoming educators.

 To transition the children to the morning activities the educators sing songs and play fun games with the children.
 Examples of transition games include ‘if you’re wearing blue go and find an activity’.
 Transition times allow educators to intentionally teach children something they have or are learning about.

-After group time the Sapphire Room play in both ends of their room for an hour and a half.
+After group time the Moon children play in both ends of their room for an hour and a half.
 Once the room is tidy, the children sit down for another group time and then transition to wash their hands, eat lunch before their 30 minutes of outdoor play at 12.30pm.
 Once the children go to the toilet and clean their hands they can immerse themselves in quieter activities and meditation.
 If children require a bed for sleep or rest, this is also provided.
 Parents and children are actively consulted for this.

 Afternoon tea is served to both rooms at 2.45pm.
 After the final daily group time in both rooms all children go outdoors for afternoon play until about 5pm.
 Children participate in reading, puzzles or drawing until the centre closes at 5.30pm.